ExpatAdminHubEuropean expat guide

 Published May 11, 2026

 If you rent out property in France in 2026, the choice of rental-management software is no longer between spreadsheet and agency.
-Six SaaS products now hold the bulk of the French independent-landlord market — Rentila (≈50,000 landlords), BailFacile, GérerSeul, Hestia Software, Smartloc and Smovin — alongside Rent — Bail, Quittance, Loyer, the only mobile-native option built jointly for landlords and tenants.
+Six SaaS products now hold the bulk of the French independent-landlord market — Rentila (≈50,000 landlords), BailFacile, GérerSeul, Hestia Software, Smartloc and Smovin — alongside Rent — Bail, Quittance, Loyer, which is native on both Android and iOS and built for landlords and tenants alike.
 They differ on what they treat as the unit of work (the property, the lease, the document, the calendar).
 They differ on language (most are French-only).
-They differ on what they ship for the tenant side (most ship nothing).
+They differ on what they ship for the tenant side (Rentila, BailFacile and Hestia offer a web tenant portal; others rely on email PDFs).
 This guide compares the seven that matter, applied to the situation that defines this audience: an expat or non-resident landlord with one to five properties who needs ALUR-compliant paperwork done at distance without paying 6–10% to a mandataire de gestion.

 Key facts